Google Analytics Data Analysis (BigQuery)

 trafficSource.medium,

-WHEN totals.pageviews = 1 THEN 1
+CASE WHEN totals.pageviews = 1 THEN 1 ELSE 0 END AS is_bounce

 FROM `bigquery-public-data.google_analytics_sample.ga_sessions_20170801`